shiiiiikiiiii/Doc-Ocr-Categorizer/src/backend/README.md

 3. ./api/xxx.py: router settings for `xxx`
 4. ./api/utils/xxx.py: helper functions of `xxx` that will be use by the router

+## DL Model

+The DL model used in `./api/dl_models_util/multilingual-e5-large-instruct` can be found [in Huggingface](https://huggingface.co/intfloat/multilingual-e5-large-instruct)

-## Referred Template Tutorial
+# Referred Template Tutorial

 [(Faraday Academy) Fast API Crash Course Code-along | Build an app with Postgres, SQL Alchemy, Async, and more](https://www.youtube.com/watch?v=gQTRsZpR7Gw)

-# DL Model

-The DL model used in `./api/dl_models_util/multilingual-e5-large-instruct` can be found [here](https://huggingface.co/intfloat/multilingual-e5-large-instruct)